-The display " 译句 " tells the time to clean the air filter or the air cleaner element of some group.
+The display " tells the time to clean the air filter or the air cleaner element of some group.

-Press the ADVANCE/ BACKWARD BUTTON, and search the groups displaying " i or " ET " (Several groups may have this indication.)
+Press the ADVANCE/ BACKWARD BUTTON, and search the groups displaying " or " " (Several groups may have this indication.)

 Clean or change the air filter or air cleaner element.
 For further details, see the operation manual attached to each indoor unit.
-(Clean or change the air filter or air cleaner element of all the groups displaying " ()" or " ()" ".)
+(Clean or change the air filter or air cleaner element of all the groups displaying " or " ".)

-Press the FILTER SIGN RESET BUTTON, and the display " سمار شرق " disappears.
+Press the FILTER SIGN RESET BUTTON, and the display " disappears.
 (Including all the groups where the air filter has been cleaned.)

-Be sure to check the display " As disappeared at this point.
+Be sure to check the display " has disappeared at this point.
 The appearance of the above display is a sign that the air filter or air cleaner element of some group still needs cleaning.